Types of Information Collected

 - Who within Abbott will have access to personal information about me?

-- How does Abbott secure personal information?
+- How does Abbott hold and secure personal information?

 - Does Abbott transfer personal information to different jurisdictions?

 - How is your information used for marketing?

 - How does Abbott protect the privacy of children?

 - How may I access, correct or delete my personal information held by Abbott?

 - How may I complain about the handling of my personal information or other privacy matters (including breaches)?

 - Why do Abbott websites use "cookies" and other tracking technologies?